Northgate (SA)

 Northgate is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Northgate, as per the latest Census assessment, 89.2% of dwellings were houses, with the remaining 10.8% comprising semi-detached properties, apartments, and other types.
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Northgate stood at 30.0%, with mortgaged dwellings at 46.8% and rented ones at 23.2%.
-The median monthly mortgage repayment was $1,742, higher than Adelaide metro's average of $1,562.
-The median weekly rent in Northgate was $395, compared to Adelaide metro's $320.
+Northgate's dwelling structures, as per the latest Census, consisted of 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Northgate was at 30.0%, with mortgaged dwellings at 46.8% and rented ones at 23.2%.
+The median monthly mortgage repayment was $1,742, higher than Adelaide metro's $1,562.
+Median weekly rent in Northgate was $395, compared to Adelaide metro's $320.
 Nationally, Northgate's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing